ayanchax/react-data-table/DataTableComponentReadMe.md

 # DataTableComponent

-A reusable data table React component with column-wise drop-down filters, powered by DataTables.
+The DataTableComponent is a reusable React component designed to display data in a table format with additional features such as column-wise dropdown filters and customizable configurations.
+This component is built using React, jQuery, and Bootstrap, and can be easily integrated into any React project.

 ## Features